CSC207-UofT/course-project-group-044/accessibility.md

     (b) Explain why the principle does not apply to a program like yours. -->

+**Equitable Use**: By developing a web app with a simple user interface and semantic HTML, any user with web access can access our program.
+The program is automatically accessible to users of screen readers and other standard accessibility technologies (like sip and puff systems) which a user might have for their web browser.

 <!--
     Write a paragraph about who you would market your program towards, if you